Skip to content

 However, RMSNorm has two core limitations:

-This leads to a fundamental question: Can a method be designed that simultaneously achieves training stability, optimization efficiency, and preservation of input norm information?
+This leads to a fundamental question: Can a method be designed that simultaneously achieves training stability, optimization efficiency, and the preservation of input norm information?

 Method